fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

   be able to assume FSharp.Core is in the GAC.

 But it is best to avoid this assumption and instead make sure an appropriate FSharp.Core is deployed as part of your application.

-To do this, use ``<Private>true</Private>`` for the FSharp.Core reference in your project file (see below).
-In the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true`  properties for the `FSharp.Core`  eference.
+### What do do for error "Could not load file or assembly FSharp.Core, Version=4.0.0.0" or similar

+The normal way to resolve this is to  deploy FSharp.Core as part of your application, see above.
+See also [this stackoverflow question](http://stackoverflow.com/questions/24801302/could-not-load-file-or-assembly-fsharp-core-version-4-0-0-0-azure-web-role) and many other similar answers on the web.

+Earlier versions of F# (Visual F# 2.0) had a "runtime redistributable" you could install on target machines.
+This model is now no longer used and instead you deploy FSharp.Core as part of your application.

 ### FSharp.Core is binary compatible